 Application of By-law

-(1) This By-law applies to all land within the geographical area of the Municipality, including land owned by the state.
+(1) This By-law applies to all land within the municipal area of the Municipality, including land owned by the state.

 (2) This By-law binds every owner and their successor-in-title and every user of land, including the state.